rocstory/GITRG_FloTracks/README.md

 This project currently uses an Arduino Nano and several RGB LEDs in each track for both delivery and deployment.

 ## History
-The initial work on the project was done during 2020, utilizing Git to maintain the files needed to develop this project.
+The initial work on the project was done during Summer 2020, utilizing Git to maintain the files needed to develop this project.

 ## Issues
 - Supplying power from one track to the other.
 - Sending data from one track to the other with hard contact (without the use of wireless or bluetooth connection).

 ## 1 Overview
-Flow Tracks is an affordable intelligent toy that teaches children the fundamentals of logical statements.
+FloTracks is an affordable intelligent toy that teaches children the fundamentals of flowchart design.

 ## 2 Requirements and Dependencies